forensic data methodology: how we identify billing masking.

 for the full technical breakdown and legal framework:

-[view full forensic citation manual - protocol v2026.a]the concierge dossier technical specs
+[view full forensic citation manual - protocol v2026.a]the dossier technical specs

 for high-authority disputes, a simple screenshot is insufficient. we provide a formal 20-page dossier designed to trigger the **"error resolution" phase (regulation e 1005.11)**.